Jacob Meyers Player Props: Astros vs. Guardians

-On Tuesday, Jacob Meyers (.433 slugging percentage in past 10 games, including one home run) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 8:10 PM ET.
+Jacob Meyers -- with a slugging percentage of .467 in his past 10 games, including one home run -- will be in action for the Houston Astros versus the Cleveland Guardians, with Tanner Bibee on the mound, on August 2 at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Guardians.

 Jacob Meyers Game Info & Props vs. the Guardians